-My name is Angelica Martinez.
-I am a 29-year-old IT analyst currently living in central Maryland.
-I am also a certified death midwife through Earth Traditions, a trained singer, and a self-taught illustrator and painter.
-While I am familiar with ink and oil paints, most of my recent work is digital.
-Besides that, I am an amateur bookbinder, writer, seamstress, and photographer.
-I also have a passion for cooking, in particular Japanese cuisine.
+My name is Angelica.
+I am a 31-year-old IT analyst currently living in central Maryland.
+I am also a certified death midwife through Earth Traditions, an aspiring powerlifter, and an avid writer.
+Besides that, I am an amateur bookbinder, illustrator, seamstress, and photographer.
+I also have a passion for cooking, in particular Japanese and Korean cuisine.
 I am a first generation Filipino-American, the daughter of immigrants, and I am primarily of Chinese, Pacific Islander, and native Philippine ancestry.
 I speak English fluently and Japanese conversationally.

 I am also a proud Pagan.
 I am the co-founder and a former Vice President of the Maryland, D.C., and Virginia-based Pagan group The Fellowship Beyond the Star, and I am the administrator and a contributor of The Longship.
 I also design and lead rituals for private and group events, use dice and pendulums for divination, and craft talismans for magical protection and empowerment.
-At present, I am a Norse and Anglo-Saxon Heathen, which means that my religion is a reconstruction of the pre-Christian beliefs of the ancient Germanic peoples.
-I am also a devotee of the Egyptian god Anubis, and I supplement my Heathenry with Religio Romana, or modern Roman polytheism.
+At present, I am a Gothic Heathen, which means that my religion is a reconstruction of the pre-Christian beliefs of the ancient Germanic peoples collectively called the Goths.
+I am also a devotee of the Egyptian god Anubis.
 My spirituality is further influenced by the Philippine folk practices I learned as a child, my studies of Japanese culture and language, and the acceptance of death as our inevitable truth.
-I am an advocate of the death positivity movement and I seek to educate others on how to have a healthy relationship with death.
+I am an advocate of the death positive movement and I seek to educate others on how to have a healthy relationship with death.

 Why “The Barrow Home”?